About the Northeast Alliance for Rail

 Click here for a more detailed description of our advocacy objectives and news about the Northeast Alliance's advocacy initiatives.

 To pursue its objectives, the Northeast Alliance seeks to influence legislation on the local and federal level by mobilizing leaders of the business community to target key decision makers in the Northeast.
 NEAR regularly releases position statements on important issues affecting passenger rail in the Northeast, sends advocacy letters to legislators about pertinent federal appropriations or other legislative activities, and meets with regional leaders to advance its objectives in Congress.
 NEAR also organizes public events and presentations with leading business, civic, and planning group in the Northeast, and speaks to relevant media outlets to deliver its messages to the public and raise awareness about its advocacy initiatives and objectives.

-The Northeast Alliance is staffed by Regional Plan Association, which organizes bi-annual meetings and monthly conference calls to review policy positions and discuss advocacy strategy, manages advocacy campaigns, and maintains the mailing list and sends out periodic email updates about relevant topics and ongoing advocacy efforts to keep members informed about our activities and important passenger rail issues in the Northeast.
+The Northeast Alliance is staffed by Regional Plan Association, which organizes regular meetings and conference calls to review policy positions and discuss advocacy strategy, manages advocacy campaigns, and maintains the mailing list and sends out periodic email updates about relevant topics and ongoing advocacy efforts to keep members informed about our activities and important passenger rail issues in the Northeast.
 To join the mailing list, enter your contact information in the upper right-hand corner of this website.
 RPA also manages this website, which provides useful information, news articles, action alerts, and opinion pieces.
 If you would like to participate in these calls, please feel free to contact us for more information.

 Since its start, the Northeast Alliance for Rail has been effective at pressing Congress to fund state of good repair needs on the Northeast Corridor by passing new legislation or through the appropriations process, and getting the U.S. DOT to direct federal high-speed rail funds to the Northeast Corridor.
 Key accomplishments include: